liufengting/FTPopOverMenu/README.md

 `FTPopOverMenu` is a pop over menu for `iOS` which is maybe the easiest one to use, supports both `portrait` and `landscape`.
 It can show from any `UIView`, any `UIBarButtonItem` and any `CGRect`.
 Simplest APIs, enable you to change the style in one line of code.

+## SwiftVersion(not finished)

+FTPopOverMenu_Swift is not finished yet.
+I'll try finishing it these days, you can [take a look at it now](https://github.com/liufengting/FTPopOverMenu_Swift).
+Nothing changes in the swift version, so maybe you wanna stick to this FTPopOverMenu Objective-C version.

 # ScreenShots

 <img src="/ScreenShots/Demo.gif" width="250"/>